stymiee/authnetjson/README.md

 - JSON PHP Extension
 - An Authorize.Net account

+Support for PHP versions less than 7.2 has been removed from the master branch.
+There is a [PHP 5.6 compatible branch](https://github.com/stymiee/authnetjson/tree/php56) available for development and releases for 5.6 may continue to be made as long as it is feasible to do so.

 ## Installation

 Simply add a dependency on `stymiee/authnetjson` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/)